 - Follow up-visits for a given period

 As with most other cosmetic surgeries, tummy tuck costs are given as block figures.

 Almost all the costs associated with a tummy tuck, including the surgeon’s fees, anaesthetist’s fees and hospital costs, are dependent on the time it takes to complete the operation.

-You can expect the cost of a full tummy tuck to fall within the $6,000 (AUD)- $10,000 range.
-If your hospital costs are not covered by private insurance, you may be out of pocket between $2,500 and $4,500 for the hospital component of the fee.
+You can expect the cost of a full tummy tuck to fall within the $9,000 (AUD) – $29,000 range (updated in 2020).
+If your hospital costs are not covered by private insurance, you may be out of pocket between $6,800 and $8,000 for the hospital component of the fee as well as anesthetists fees of around $2,000.
 GST must be added to all costs quoted.

 A surgeon’s fee usually includes the cost of the procedure, including pre- and post-operative care.
 That means you will not need to pay extra for a specified number of follow up visits or for follow up visits during a given period.

 The surgeon’s fee depends on the surgeon you choose.
 The wide range in fees reflects differences in surgeons’ expertise in surgery, qualifications, experience, professional recognition and popularity.